gecio/gecio.github.io/docs/_optimist/faq/index.en.md

 openstack server resize --flavor FLAVOR SERVER
 ```

 Resizing can take some time.
-During this time, the instance status is RESIZE.
+During this time, the instance status is displayed as RESIZE.

-When the resize is complete, the instance status is VERIFY_RESIZE.
+When the resize is complete, the instance status is displayed as VERIFY_RESIZE.
 To change the status to ACTIVE, confirm the resize:

 ```bash
 openstack server resize --confirm SERVER